wxie2017/wxie2017.github.io/pages/speech/Free_from_Fear_2.md

 Raise your hands if you ever attended such a meeting.

-There would be many new faces in the meeting.
+You would expect many new faces in the meeting.
 At that time, I thought I was old, sophisticated and confident enough to do the speech.

 I practiced a lot and went on to the stage.